BIGJRA/BIGJRA.github.io/reborn.md

 ## Idyll of Pestilence & Panaceance

-Accept Danielle's quest, then head over to the Peridot Ward.
+Accept Zero's quest, then head over to the Peridot Ward.
 In Seacrest's garden, you'll find a New World Door!

 **Idyll of Pestilence**